Thespica/Thespica.github.io/source/_posts/Make-and-install-a-C-C-dynamic-link-library.md

 categories: Default
 ---

 Sometimes we need to provide or use a third-party C/C++ dynamic-link libraries.
-This blog aims to teach how to build, install and use a C/C++ dynamic-link library.
+This blog aims to teach how to build, install and use a C/C++ dynamic-link library.<!--more-->

 # Build and use manually